hphelion/documentation/community/community.install.baremetal.md

 		curl -XDELETE "localhost:9200/logstash-<DATE>"

 	Where <DATE> is in the format "YYYY.MM.DD" EG "2014.09.09".

+## Next Step

+Enable name resolution from tenant VMs in the overcloud by configuring the DNS servers that will be used by `dnsmasq`.
+See [Enabling name resolution from tenant VMs in the overcloud](/helion/community/name-resolution/)

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;">Return to Top &#8593; </a>